dsccommunity/iSCSIDsc/README.md

 ## iSCSI Initiator Resources
 ### iSCSIInitiator
-This resource is used to add or remove an iSCSI Target Portals and connect to an iSCSI Targets on them.
+This resource is used to add or remove an iSCSI Target Portal and connect it to an iSCSI Target.

 #### Parameters
 - **NodeAddress**: Represents the IQN of the discovered target.
 Required.